Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Application to SWEs

-For the following numerical tests, the Lax-Friedrich flux is used for the numerical flux, and an explicit fourth-order Runge-Kutta scheme is used for time marching.
-The details of the test problems are well described in ref. \cite{MMF4, Williamson1992}, thus will not be repeated in this paper.
+Eq. \eqref{Restorescheme3} is fundamentally a divergence preservation scheme because it retrieves the original divergence $\nabla^0 \cdot \mathbf{v}^0$.
+At the same time, the use of the original connection $\nabla^0$ preserves the original differentiation connection.

-\subsection{Steady Zonal flow}
+For the numerical tests in the following subsections, the Lax-Friedrich flux is used for the numerical flux.
+The classical explicit fourth-order Runge-Kutta scheme with a sufficiently small $\Delta t$ is used for time marching.
+The details of the numerical flux and scheme are well described in ref. \cite{MMF4}.
+The numeric test problems are also described in ref. \cite{MMF4,Williamson1992}, thus they are not presented in this paper.

-The first test is the steady zonal test with the constant free surface elevation and velocity vector over time.
-The angle of the velocity vector with respect to the polar axis is set as $\pi/4$.
-The still water depth ($H_0$) is chosen as $1.0$, thus $\nabla H_0 = 0$.
-We let $\mathbf{d}^i$ be LOCSPH moving frames when $\mathbf{e}_i$ is the LOCAL moving frames.
-Define the following quantities for convenient comparisons between methods.
-Moving frames $\mathbf{e}_i$ is chosen LOCAL moving frames.
-LOCAL$\_$Mass and LOCAL$\_$Energy correspond to the mass and energy conservation error of LOCAL moving frames for both $\mathbf{e}_i$ and $\mathbf{d}^i$, respectively.
-LOCSPHnoG$\_$Mass and LOCSPHnoG$\_$Energy correspond to the mass and energy conservation error when $\mathbf{d}^i$ is LOCSPH without $\mathcal{G}$, respectively.
-LOCSPHwithG$\_$Mass and LOCSPHwithG$\_$Energy correspond to the mass and energy conservation error when $\mathbf{d}^i$ is LOCSPH with $\mathcal{G}$, respectively.
+\subsection{Steady zonal flow}

-The above quantities are positive if LOCSPHwithG$\_$Mass and LOCSPHwithG$\_$Energy are smaller than the error of LOCAL or LOCSPHwithG.
-Note that the plot is in log scale.
-Thus, the negative quantity does not appear in the plot.
+The first test is the steady zonal test with constant free surface elevation and velocity vector over time.
+The angle of the velocity vector with respect to the polar axis is set to $\pi/4$.
+The still water depth ($H_0$) is chosen as $1.0$ and $\nabla H_0 = 0$.
+Error is measured at $T=5.0$ (days).

-Figure. \ref{SWESteadyZonal} displays the increase of the mass and energy conservational error compared to the initial mass and energy.
-The LOCSPHwithG scheme confirms the least conservation error of mass and energy for $h=0.4$ and $p=4$.
-LOCAL moving frames show the largest conservational error as its difference is denoted as the dotted line.
-The LOCSPHnoG scheme shows approximately 3.5$\%$ and 2.0$\%$ more conservational error than those of the LOCSPHwithG scheme in mass and energy, respectively.
-However, this better conservational accuracy of LOCSPHwithG is not always observed with all $h$ and $p$, especially for a relatively much finer mesh or relatively much more coarse mesh.
-It is supposed that the better accuracy of LOCSPHwithG is observed only when the conservational error of the divergence component in Eqs. \eqref{SWE1} and \eqref{SWE2} is dominant.
+Figure. \ref{SWESteadyZonal} displays the overall relative $L_2$/$L_{\infty}$ error and the mass/energy conservation error compared with the initial mass and energy.
+The overall errors are saturated for $p \ge 4$ in all the schemes.
+However, the overall $L_2$ error for the SD2 scheme is significantly smaller than those of SD0 and SD1.
+Fig. \ref{SWESteadyL2} shows that the relative error of SD2 in comparison with SD1 is at least 50$\%$ smaller than that of SD1.
+The overall error increases as $T$ increases.